mattparmett/gsr.rb/README.md

 Security-wise, this probably isn't the most secure way to handle the spike username and password.
 The user/pass combo is sent through a form on a secure web page, but no additional encryption/hashing is done on the credentials.
 Still, if gsr.rb is incorporated into a Heroku app, for example, the spike credentials could be stored securely as environment variables.

 ## TODO ##
-*	More robust cancellation system?
+*	More robust cancellation system
-*	Create gem